OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 On of the main difference with classic JavaScript is how you handle variables.
 Before, you just wrote `var` and it was enough.
 Now you know to specify the type of the variable (how the data should be read: is it a vector, a scalar, an array...) and the type qualifier of the variable (how the data behave: is it an input, an output, a parameter...).

 You'll learn about different type and type qualifier along the way but here is a bit of a head start.
-Type wise, you have scalars (`float`) and vectors of different dimensions (`vec2`, `vec3`, `vec4`).
-Type qualifier wise, you have inputs (`attribute`).
-They can be anything: a position, a color, or any other variable you would want to use in your shader.
+Type wise, you have (among others) scalars (`float`) and vectors of different dimensions (`vec2`, `vec3`, `vec4`).
+Type qualifier wise, we'll for now only learn how to define inputs (called `attribute`).
+This is very important since we already need that.
+In order to work as expected, our vertex shader requires each vertex's position as input.

-For our vertex shader, we want the vertex's position as input attribute (we get it by attaching it to the shader, explained in an upcoming log).
-The output of the vertex shader will be the variable gl_Position that represents the position of the current vertex after being transformed by the shader.
+At the other end, we have outputs.
+In our vertex shader one outputs is the variable `gl_Position` that represents the position of the current vertex after being transformed by the shader.
 Here the output is simply the position vector completed by a 4th component.

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">